 Animals You Can See on the Freycinet Peninsula: wallabies, pademelons, possums, whales, snakes, birds

 The towering cliffs of the peninsula are best seen from the water.
-Unfortunately we didn’t have time to do a boat tour on our trip, but it’s high on my list for next time.
-The tours visit seal colonies and also track down migrating whales and dolphins.
-There are also guided kayak trips along the sea cliffs that look amazing!
+We loved taking a boat tour on our trip.
+The tours visit seal colonies and can also track down migrating whales and dolphins.

 Animals You Can See on Bruny Island: Echidnas, seals, little penguins, whales, white wallabies

 So there are my recommendations for the best places to see wildlife in Tasmania.
 The little penguins and wombats were definitely my favourite, and I still can’t believe I saw a Tasmanian devil in the wild!
 So lucky!

 If you go to Tasmania, definitely make sure you make seeing animals a priority and of course keep ethical animal encounters top of mind.
 Which Tasmanian animal are you most excited to see?
 Tell me in the comments.